Prosperity and homelessness: Chichester's tale of two 'cities'

 The latest casualty was Lithuanian national Sigitas Jagminas, 61, who died on 20 January after visiting Stonepillow.

-He was heading to the "tent city", hidden in woodland on the Chichester side of the road.'Not enough'
+He was heading to the "tent city", hidden in woodland on the Chichester side of the road.

 Another Lithuanian, Sigitas Juozapaitis, 54, and Kenneth Sherwood, 39, from Fernhurst, died in separate incidents last month while crossing the A27 to get to St Joseph's hostel in Hunston Road.